mandychen11/Hugo-Resume/content/authors/admin/_index.md

 ---
 # Display name
-title: Xiaomeng Chen
+title: Xiaomeng CHEN

 # Full name (for SEO)
 first_name: Xiaomeng
-last_name: Chen
+last_name: CHEN

-# Status emoji
-# status:
-#   icon: ！

 # Is this the primary user of the site?
 superuser: true